Kerosene in Automotive: Uses, Benefits & Safety Tips You Need to Know

 What is Kerosene?

-Kerosene (also called paraffin oil) is a refined petroleum product with a flash point between 100°F and 150°F (38°C–66°C).
-It burns cleaner than diesel and gasoline, making it useful in:
+Kerosene (also called paraffin oil) is a refined petroleum product with a flash point between 100°F and 150°F (38°C–66°C). kerosene uses for It burns cleaner than diesel and gasoline, making it useful in:

 Heating systems